Microsoft Cloud for Sustainability API calculation methodology

 Disclaimer

-The Microsoft Cloud for Sustainability API (preview) is based on industry standards for carbon calculation of servers and provides general estimates to help organizations gain insights into the carbon emissions of the IT infrastructure associated with the use of Azure cloud services.
-The findings, interpretations, and conclusions presented in connection with the Microsoft Cloud for Sustainability API (preview), including the calculations, are not specific advice or recommendations.
-Information and views expressed may change without notice.
+The Microsoft Cloud for Sustainability API (preview) is based on industry standards for carbon calculation of servers.
+It provides general estimates to help organizations gain insights into the carbon emissions of the IT infrastructure associated with the use of Azure cloud services.
+The findings, interpretations, and conclusions presented with the Microsoft Cloud for Sustainability API (preview), including the calculations, aren't specific advice or recommendations.
+Information and views expressed can change without notice.
 The Microsoft Cloud for Sustainability API (preview) is provided as is, without any representation or warranty of any kind, either expressed or implied, including without limitation any representations or endorsements regarding the use of, the results of, or performance of the Microsoft Cloud for Sustainability API (preview), its appropriateness, accuracy, reliability, or correctness.
-The entire risk as to the use of the Microsoft Cloud for Sustainability API (preview) is assumed by you.
-Microsoft does not assume liability for the use of the Microsoft Cloud for Sustainability API (preview).
-In no event will Microsoft be liable for additional direct or indirect to damages including any lost profits, lost savings, or any incidental or consequential damages arising from any defects, or the use or inability to use the Microsoft Cloud for Sustainability API (preview), even if Microsoft has been advised of the possibility of such damages.
+You assume the entire risk as to the use of the Microsoft Cloud for Sustainability API (preview).
+Microsoft doesn't assume liability for the use of the Microsoft Cloud for Sustainability API (preview).
+In no event is Microsoft liable for other direct or indirect to damages including any lost profits, lost savings, or any incidental or consequential damages arising from any defects, or the use or inability to use the Microsoft Cloud for Sustainability API (preview), even if Microsoft has been advised of the possibility of such damages.

 See also